ksdfg/Hermes/README.md

     - `name`, which contains the name of the person.

     - `phone`, which contains the number to which the message should be sent.
     Follow the same format as the logging phone number.
+It's not necessary for the numbers to be in your contacts list or for you to have an existing chat with them.

   - Enter which IDs from the CSV you want to send the message to.
 You can either enter the IDs space separated, or just enter `all` to send to all.